Compassion and self-compassion

 The belief that ‘therapy is for white people’ is a persistent one within Black communities (Black here is intended to designate communities of the African diaspora: those ethnic groups who descent from Africa, although this model may be more relevant to Black groups who live in contexts were they are minoritised).
-Of course, there is some truth to this notion, mainstream psychotherapy models generally take little account of race and racism and their effect upon the psychological world of people of colour.
+Of course, there is much truth to this notion, mainstream psychotherapy models generally take little account of race and racism and their effect upon the psychological world of people of colour.
 Many have asserted that white culture forms the foundation of the theory, research and practice of mainstream psychology which as a result may be charged with upholding whiteness.
 White culture has been taken to refer to ‘the synthesis of ideas, values, norms, beliefs, and behaviours’ centred on or created by descendants of white European ethnic groups.
 Whiteness may be conceptualised as the production and reproduction of the dominance, and privilege of people racialised as white.

 Self-compassion and humanity